-The best way to remove a crack and prepare a joint on cast iron is with a chisel and a hammer.
+The best way to remove a crack and prepare a cast iron joint is with a chisel and a hammer.
 This way, you keep the casting cold, avoid contaminating the porous casting with abrasives, do precise work, and it is safer than grinders.

-After that, you can use a die grinder with carbide burrs or a small diameter angle grinder, depending on the size and shape of the work.
+After that, you can use a die grinder with carbide burrs or a small-diameter angle grinder, depending on the size and shape of the workpiece.

-You can use an angle grinder, but move it evenly over the area and avoid focusing on one spot.
+If you use an angle grinder, move it evenly over the area and avoid focusing on one spot.
 Grinding generates high amounts of heat that can affect the casting.
 When you finish, use a file to remove residual carbon and abrasive material on the joint.

 Ensure that the groove will be as symmetrical as possible, and always try to weld in the flat position.

 Cracks on cast iron are the most common damage to repair.
-If you weld on a crack, the expansion and contraction forces will make the crack bigger.
+If you weld on a crack, the expansion and contraction forces will make it bigger.

 To prevent propagating the crack: